myspc-development/artpulse-management/docs/mobile-api.md

 ### `GET /feed`

 Returns upcoming events connected to the organisations and artists the user follows.
 When no matches are found the feed falls back to upcoming public events.
+Feed responses include the same `server_tz` context and ISO 8601 event timestamps as `/events`.

 ## Notifications